1 Material Accounting Policies

 2. Sale of the developed property (Development of Land)

 The Company enters into development agreement with developers for the development of its land parcels.
 The Development Agreement will define obligation and rights of the Company and Developers.
 Generally the Company's obligation is to provide its land and also provide necessary FSI/TDR required for utilization of maximum development potential.
-The land contributed for such development is treated as stock in trade and cost of FSI/TDR along with any other direct costs required to be incurred for such development, forms part of stock in trade in the books of accounts.
+The land contributed for such development is treated as stock-in-trade and cost of FSI/TDR along with any other direct costs required to be incurred for such development, forms part of stock-in-trade in the books of account.

 Revenue is recognized at the point of time when developed property or part thereof is transferred by way of handing over possession on receipt of full consideration as per the terms of the Development Agreement.